 Many individuals may be drawn to the idea of pursuing a degree in electrical and computer engineering online due to the possibility of earning a degree without ever setting foot on campus, or only rarely having to do so.
 And while that is certainly a wonderful convenience, an aspiring student interested in this field of study should consider several factors before selecting an online program.

-To begin, students may have restricted access to professors.
-In some cases, particularly with self-paced courses and recorded lectures, the professor may not actually be present as the student takes the class.
-In cases where a program includes courses with scheduled start times, the professor may indeed be present and teaching, but depending on the size of the class and the way in which it is delivered, he or she may not be able to field questions as they arise.
+To begin with, students may have restricted access to professors.
+In some cases, particularly with self-paced courses and recorded lectures, the professor may not be present as the student takes the class.
+In cases where a program includes courses with scheduled start times, the professor may indeed be present and teaching, but depending on the size of the class and how it is delivered, he or she may not be able to field questions as they arise.

 At the undergraduate level, all institutions will generally require:

 At the graduate level, all schools will generally require: